 To assess the spine, the patient’s legs are supported on a padded box to flatten the pelvis and lower (lumbar) spine.
 To assess the hip, the patient’s foot is placed in a brace that rotates the hip inward.
 In both cases, the detector is slowly passed over the area, generating images on a computer monitor.

 You must hold very still and may be asked to keep from breathing for a few seconds while the x-ray picture is taken to reduce the possibility of a blurred image.
 The technologist will walk behind a wall or into the next room to activate the x-ray machine.

 The peripheral tests are simpler.
 The finger, hand, forearm or foot is placed in a small device that obtains a bone density reading within a few minutes.

-The DXA bone density test is usually completed within 10 to 30 minutes, depending on the equipment used and the parts of the body being examined.
+The DEXA bone density test is usually completed within 10 to 30 minutes, depending on the equipment used and the parts of the body being examined.